 - 1. Class Disruption: No students shall intentionally make noise or act in any other manner so as to interfere with a teacher's ability to conduct a class or a student's ability to learn.
 (Level 1-2) - 2.
 School Disruption: No student shall, in any manner, by the use of violence, force, noise, coercion, threat, intimidation, fear, passive resistance, or any other conduct, intentionally cause the disruption of any lawful mission, process or function of the school, or engage in any such conduct for the purpose of causing the disruption or obstruction of any such lawful mission, process or function.
 (Level 1-3) - 3.
+Terroristic Threat: No student shall threaten, either verbally, in writing, electronically, expressed or implied, or conspire to commit any crime of violence or damage to school district property with the intent to terrorize another or cause the evacuation of a building, serious public inconvenience, or reckless disregard to the risk of causing terror, evacuation, or inconvenience.
+(Level 3 and contact law enforcement) - 4.
 Students shall not be on the campus of a school in which they are not enrolled during that school's hours or while that school is operational without permission from that school's administration.
 Students also may not enter a school building after hours without express permission.
-(Level 2-3) - 4.
+(Level 2-3) - 5.
 Students may not return to campus or attend any school function while on suspension.
-(Level 2-3) - 5.
+(Level 2-3) - 6.
 Students may not be present in an unauthorized area.
-(Level 1-2) - 6.
+(Level 1-2) - 7.
 Students shall not occupy nor block the entrance/exit of any school building, gymnasium, school grounds, properties or parts(s) thereof with the intent to deprive others of its use, or when the effect thereof is to deprive others of such use.
-(Level 1-3) - 7.
+(Level 1-3) - 8.
 Students shall not prevent or attempt to prevent the convening or continued functioning of any school, class, activity or lawful meeting or assembly on the school campus.
-(Level 1-3) - 8.
+(Level 1-3) - 9.
 Students shall not prevent students from attending a class or school activity.
-(Level 1-3) - 9.
+(Level 1-3) - 10.
 No student shall, except under the direct instruction of the Principal, block normal pedestrian or vehicular traffic on a school campus or adjacent grounds.
-(Level 1-3) - 10.
+(Level 1-3) - 11.
 No student shall be involved in a serious verbal altercation that disrupts the school, class or school activity.
 (Level 2)